-Binocs is mentioned as an innovative approach to study planning & management in the latest Gartner report – which discusses the use of innovative tools to optimize the time and effort spent on clinical trials.
+Binocs is mentioned as an innovative tool to optimize RCTs (randomized controlled trials) via study planning and management in the latest Gartner report, which discusses the use of innovations to optimize the time and effort spent on clinical trials.

 The key challenge?

 The key challenge?
 We, at Binocs, often call it ‘the disintegrating world of resource planning’.
 By that, we mean: different types of projects and work that all require resources and expertise from different teams.
 How to manage that effectively?
-PPM systems (possibly in combination with excel sheets) can help to maintain visibility for larger projects but become less convenient or even impossible to maintain for smaller projects and routine work.
+PPM systems (possibly in combination with Excel sheets) can help to maintain visibility for larger projects but become less convenient or even impossible to maintain for smaller projects and routine work.
 This disintegrated approach creates resource visibility gaps.
 There is a clear need to integrate and optimize end-to-end trial processes.
-Read here another interesting article about PPM.
+You can read another interesting post about PPM here.

 The Gartner report agrees with that overall assessment, saying that “optimization must be a continuous, ongoing endeavor with clinical development”.
 It continues to say that “clinical operations teams can optimize their end-to-end trail processes using lean approaches, eliminating wasteful or unnecessary steps, better allocating resources and prioritizing critical path activities across departments.”